foxBMS/foxBMS-documentation/doc/sphinx/index.rst

 To study and modify the software, the software documentation (:ref:`sw`) then explains the structure of the software and of the most import modules, how the basic tasks run and how to call user-defined functions easily.
 A FAQ answers the most common questions.
 A detailed description of the software functions and variables can be found in the Doxygen documentation.

-Finally, the hardware documentation (:ref:`hw`) gives the details needed to understand the |foxBMS| hardware.
+Finally, the hardware documentation (:ref:`hw`) gives the details needed to understand the |foxbms| hardware.

 .. _infos:

 .. toctree::
    :titlesonly:
    :numbered:
-   :caption: General information about foxBMS
+   :caption: General information about |foxbms|

    general/release/release
    general/license/license